-Tracking pixels are tiny dots (1x1 pixels) stuck onto emails and websites that can detect whether a certain piece of content was accessed and how it was interacted with.
+Tracking pixels are tiny dots (1 x 1 pixels) stuck onto emails and websites that can detect whether a certain piece of content was accessed and how it was interacted with.
 Rather than being saved in your browser, pixel data is sent directly to a company’s server.
 Pixels can help identify your IP address, see if you’ve opened an email, log any attachments you’ve downloaded, and more.
-You also can’t block them (currently), like you can with cookies.
+Without the aid of certain browser extensions, you also can’t block them (currently), like you can with cookies.
 Pixels are like invisible, unblockable cookies.

 Advertising is the main source of revenue for big tech, and in the case of Facebook, advertising makes up almost all of their income.
 Websites and apps let huge platforms — along with tons of other advertising companies — install ad trackers because then those platforms can advertise the same websites and apps more effectively.
 More data, more money.
 And though ad tracking mostly benefits those watching you, there are certainly benefits to being tracked as well.